 Hadley’s Art Prize is a new annual acquisitive Australian landscape prize offered by Hadley’s Orient Hotel, Hobart.
 With the theme ‘History and Place’ the $100,000 major prize will be awarded to the best portrayal of the Australian landscape that acknowledges the past.
 The prize is open to Australian artists over the age of 18 years for original landscape work in 2D media excluding photography and digital media.

-The Ian Potter Cultural Trust Grants Round 1 applications are open 27 March to 23 May, 2017 The Cultural Trust is committed to encouraging excellence and supporting a vibrant, world-class arts scene in Australia.
+The Ian Potter Cultural Trust Grants Round 1 applications close 23 May, 2017 The Cultural Trust is committed to encouraging excellence and supporting a vibrant, world-class arts scene in Australia.
 Grants up to $7,000 are on offer to assist emerging and early career artists of exceptional talent to take up professional development opportunities providing support for professional development and networking opportunities overseas such as; residencies or study tours, mentoring or private lessons, internships, workshops and conferences, and postgraduate study with a focus on professional development and artistic practice.
 Only Australian citizens or Permanent Residents of Australia are invited to apply.
 The Trust offers three rounds per year, visit the website for dates, applicant criteria and detailed information.

 JamFactory’s Associate Training Program Applications close 31 August each year